EndemicMedia/claudecoder/README.md

 ## ⚙️ Configuration

-You can configure ClaudeCoder using the following inputs in your workflow file:
+You can configure ClaudeCoderAction using the following inputs in your workflow file:

 ### Basic Configuration
 - `aws-region`: The AWS region to use (default: `us-east-1`)